akashmathur-2212/akashmathur-2212/README.md

 #### About Me
 - An Electronics engineer and a post graduate in Finance.
 - Passionate about solving business problems using data driven approaches and presenting it.
-- Well versed with analytical tools like Python, R and Tableau.
+- Well versed with analytical tools like Python, R, Shiny and Tableau.
-- Avid learner and really fascinated by the research happening in the Data Science/ML space & I try my level best to keep up with the advances.
+- Avid learner and really fascinated by Data Science/ML applications in Finanace space.

 #### Professional Experience
 I have over 5 years of experience in the field of Data Analytics in the Banking and Finance domain.
 Currently, I work at **Bank of America** in the Strategy and Governance team within Global Valuation Group.
 My responsibility includes oversight of valuation framework, reporting, and data analytics.
 Final results are presented to regulators, auditors, and senior management.